 In the media

-Gary Patti, the Michael and Tana Powell Associate Professor of Chemistry in Arts & Sciences at Washington University in St. Louis, has been awarded $4.8 million in two separate National Institutes of Health (NIH) grants focused on improving the accessibility of metabolomics — the study of the biochemical reactions that underlie metabolism.
+Gary Patti, the Michael and Tana Powell Professor of Chemistry in Arts & Sciences at Washington University in St. Louis, has been awarded $4.8 million in two separate National Institutes of Health (NIH) grants focused on improving the accessibility of metabolomics — the study of the biochemical reactions that underlie metabolism.

 Gary Patti has been named the Michael and Tana Powell Associate Professor of Chemistry at Washington University in St. Louis.
 He was installed Dec.
 1 in a ceremony in the Laboratory Sciences building.

 Scientists at Washington University estimate that the number of metabolites present in a data set could be 90 percent smaller than previously estimated.

 For more than 80 years, scientists have thought that cancer cells fuel their explosive growth by soaking up glucose from the blood, using its energy and atoms to crank out duplicate sets of cellular components.
 But is this really true?
 Work in a metabolomics laboratory at Washington University in St. Louis suggests not.